 - 1. Read General Rules. - 2.
 All exhibits must have been preserved since the conclusion of last year's fair. - 3.
-Recommended method of processing must be used.
-Recipes must be adjusted for altitude based on your processing location or it will be disqualified.
-Processing methods that will be disqualified include: open kettle canning, over canning and sun canning.
+Recipes and processing methods from the sources below are recommended.
+Recipes must be from current, tested resources listed below AND MUST BE ADJUSTED FOR ALTITUDE based on your processing location, or it will be disqualified.
+Processing methods that will be disqualified include: open kettle canning, oven canning, sun canning and using electric multi-cookers.
+If using the Presto Precise [®] Digital Pressure Canner, please indicate the appliance is used for either water bath or pressure canning - 4.
 Untested recipes will be disqualified for food safety reasons.
-Pickles and sweet spreads must be finished by the water bath process.
-Low acid products must be pressure processed.
-Refer to latest USDA Guidelines available at the Extension Office for processing recommendations. - 4.
-Untested recipes will be disqualified for food safety reasons.
-Tested recipe sources include: - K-State Research and Extension Food Preservation publications - Other University Extension Food Preservation publications - USDA Complete Guide to Home Canning, @2015 - So Easy to Preserve, 6th edition, The University of Georgia Cooperative Extension Service - Ball[®] Blue Book Guide to Preserving, Edition 37 - Ball® Complete Book of Home Preserving, @2015 and @2020 - Canning mixes (i.e. Mrs. Wage's, Ball®) Pectin manufacturers (i.e. SureJell, Ball®) - KSRE Rapid Response Center Preservation Recipes National Center for Home Food Preservation

-- Ball® and Kerr 3. - 5.
+Tested recipe sources include: - K-State Research and Extension Food Preservation publications - Other University Extension Food Preservation publications - USDA Complete Guide to Home Canning, @2015 - So Easy to Preserve, 6th edition, The University of Georgia Cooperative Extension Service - Ball[®] Blue Book Guide to Preserving, Edition 38 - Ball® Complete Book of Home Preserving, @2024 - Canning mixes (i.e. Mrs. Wage's, Ball®) Pectin manufacturers (i.e. SureJell, Ball®) - KSRE Rapid Response Center Preservation Recipes National Center for Home Food Preservation - Ball® and Kerr 3. - 5.
 Alcohol should NOT be included as an ingredient in food entries.
 Entries with alcohol in the recipe will be disqualified and not be judged. - 6.
 Two entries per individual per class.
 Entries must be from separate recipes. - 7.
 Exhibits must be sealed in clean, clear standard canning jars, with matching brand (ex: use Ball lids on Ball jars, or Kerr lids on Kerr jars, etc.) two piece lids.
 Do not use colored jars.
 Do not add fancy padded lids, fabric over wraps or cozies as they interfere with the judging - process.
 No fancy packs unless recipe states to do so (ex: pickled asparagus). - 8.
 For food safety reasons, the size of jars used must not be larger than the jar size stated in the recipe.
 Note: There are 12-ounce, 24-ounce and 28-ounce canning jars available and may be used.
 Use pint jar process recommendations for 12 ounce jars.
 Use quart jar process recommendations for 24 ounce jars and 28 ounce jars. - 9.
 In the dried fruit classes, place 1/3 to 1/2 cup or 3 to 4 pieces in a small glass jar or clear plastic bag. - 10.
 Each jar exhibited must be labeled.
 Label must not cover brand name of jar.
-The label must have Class Number, Division, Product, Canning Method, (water bath, dial gauge pressure method or weighted gauge pressure method), process time, and amount of pressure (psi) when pressure canning method is used, date processed including month and year, Name, Address, and County.
+The label must have Class Number, Division, Product, Canning Method, (water bath, dial gauge pressure - method or weighted gauge pressure method), process time, and amount of pressure (psi) when pressure canning method is used, date processed including month and year, Name, Address, and County.
 Jars without labels will not be judged.
-Labels are available - 11.
+Labels are available at the Extension Office. - 11.
 Each exhibit must have the complete recipe and instructions attached with the entry card, or it will be lowered one ribbon placing.
-Recipe must include exhibitor name, recipe source, date of publication and altitude where food processed.
-If using Mrs. Wage's or Ball® mixes, indicate the date the mix was purchased. - 12.
-Jars must be sealed when entered.
+Recipe must include exhibitor name, recipe source, date